ibexa/documentation-developer/docs/search/search.md

 # Search

-[[= product_name =]] exposes a very powerful [Search API](search_api.md), allowing both full-text search and querying the content Repository using several built-in Search Criteria and Sort Clauses.
+[[= product_name =]] exposes a very powerful [Search API](search_api.md), allowing both full-text search and querying the content repository using several built-in Search Criteria and Sort Clauses.
 These are supported across different search engines, allowing you to plug in another search engine without changing your code.

 [[= cards([
     "search/search_engines/search_engines",